 Coach: Sanjay Bangar

 HistoryThe team was branded a Test XI in 2008, when they went big on players with experience, in the hope that they would adjust quickly to T20 too, but RCB managed to only cobble together four wins.
 The next three seasons, however, they turned things around with two runners-up finishes.

 The highsRahul Dravid and Anil Kumble helped RCB rise from near rock bottom in 2008 to runners-up in 2009.
 Chris Gayle orchestrated a magic run in 2011, almost single-handedly taking them to the final.
 Similarly, in 2016, Kohli transformed what was shaping up to be a mid-table finish into a sensational late dash to the final by scoring a record number of runs.

 The lowsIn 2008, RCB's squad, heavy on Test veterans, found themselves chasing 223 in their first IPL game, and sent in Dravid and Wasim Jaffer, two doyens of red-ball cricket, to open.
 Midway through that season, their CEO, Charu Sharma, was sacked after a string of failures, director Martin Crowe resigned, and the franchise installed a new set-up.
-Since 2016, they have changed coaches every season till Mike Hesson was appointed ahead of the 2020 edition.
+Since 2016, they changed coaches every season till Mike Hesson was appointed ahead of the 2020 edition.

 Season by season

 The team lacked depth, and the captain, Dravid, seemed under pressure all the time.
 Tactically they had a strong board but they lacked the personnel to challenge tall targets or set up scores.
 They ended a poor seventh, with just four wins in 14 games.